Posterior Meta-Replay for Continual Learning: Supplementary Experiments and Results

-In the \textsc{MLP-100,100} experiments (Table \ref{sm:tab:perm10:arch:small:mlp}), catastrophic forgetting is successfully prevented by all PR-CL methods, as indicated by the similar performance in \textsc{TG-During} and \textsc{TG-Final} accuracies.
-Note, that if no explicit CL strategy is applied as in \textsc{Fine-Tuning}, severe catastrophic interference can be observed for this small network architecture.
-In a setting where task identity is given (\textsc{TG}), all methods perform similarly, except for \textsc{PR-SSGE} which exhibits slightly lower performance.
-However, whenever task identity needs to be inferred, all three probabilistic methods outperform \textsc{PR-Dirac}, highlighting the advantages of using a Bayesian approach for inferring task identity via predictive uncertainty.
-In agreement with our SplitMNIST results, \textsc{PR-BbB} performs considerably better than \textsc{PR-Radial}. \textsc{PR-SSGE}, despite using more flexible \textit{implicit} distributions, performs poorly compared to \textsc{PR-BbB}.
+In the MLP-100,100 experiments (Table \ref{sm:tab:perm10:arch:small:mlp}), catastrophic forgetting is successfully prevented by all \textit{PosteriorReplay} methods, as indicated by the similar performance in \textit{TGiven-During} and \textit{TGiven-Final} accuracies.
+Note, that if no explicit CL strategy is applied as in \textit{Fine-Tuning}, severe catastrophic interference can be observed for this small network architecture.
+In a setting where task identity is given (\textit{TGiven}), all methods perform similarly, except for \textit{PosteriorReplay-SSGE} which exhibits slightly lower performance.
+However, whenever task identity needs to be inferred, all three probabilistic methods outperform \textit{PosteriorReplay-Dirac}, highlighting the advantages of using a Bayesian approach for inferring task identity via predictive uncertainty.
+In agreement with our SplitMNIST results, \textit{PosteriorReplay-BbB} performs considerably better than \textit{PosteriorReplay-Radial}. \textit{PosteriorReplay-SSGE}, despite using more flexible \textit{implicit} distributions, performs poorly compared to \textit{PosteriorReplay-BbB}.
 Note that, here, individual tasks are more difficult than in SplitMNIST, and a method as complex as SSGE might be disproportionately affected by an increase in task difficulty.
-As opposed to our SplitMNIST results, when comparing different methods to quantify uncertainty for task inference one can observe that \textsc{Ent} systematically yields the best results, closely followed by \textsc{Conf}.
-However, when applicable, accuracies based on the \textsc{Agree} criterion lead to lower performance.
+As opposed to our SplitMNIST results, when comparing different methods to quantify uncertainty for task inference one can observe that \textit{Ent} systematically yields the best results, closely followed by \textit{Conf}.
+However, when applicable, accuracies based on the \textit{Agree} criterion lead to lower performance.
 A potential reason could be that all employed approximate inference methods lead to poor approximations that do not capture the space of admissible solutions well.